atata-framework/atata.io/components/base/control.md

-Represents the base class for controls.
+Represents the base class for the controls.

 #### Syntax